BDA-KTS/claim_similarity_retrieval/README.md

 # Fact-Checked Claim Retrieval

 ## Description
-This method enables retrieval or searching of fact-checked claims or statements (e.g. taken from online discourse and social media posts).
-It takes advantage of a unique repository of fact-checked claims mined from the web presented through ClaimsKG which is updated on regular intervals.

-ClaimsKG is a structured KnowledgeBase which serves as a registry of claims.
-The KB is updated at regular intervals.
-Thea latest release of ClaimsKG contains 74000 claims collected from 13 different fact-checking websites from  the year 1996 to 2023.
-For more details regarding ClaimsKG like the latest release and related papers, please refer to the official webpage https://data.gesis.org/claimskg/
+This method enables the retrieval of fact-checked claims or statements, making it particularly useful for analyzing online discourse and social media posts.
+It leverages ClaimsKG, a structured knowledge base that serves as a registry of fact-checked claims mined from the web.
+The database is regularly updated, with the latest release containing over 74,000 claims from 13 different fact-checking websites spanning 1996 to 2023.
+For detailed information about ClaimsKG, including its latest release and related publications, visit the [official webpage](https://data.gesis.org/claimskg/).

-The method receives an input claim/sentence , computes similarity with 74000 previously fact-checked claims from ClaimsKG and returns a set of ranked claims from , their relevance scores, veracity ratings and the corresponding fact-check sources.
+The method takes an input claim or sentence from the user, computes its similarity with the fact-checked claims in ClaimsKG, and returns a ranked list of matching claims.
+The results include relevance scores, veracity ratings, and references to the original fact-check sources.

-### Method Pipeline

-The pipeline consists of the following steps:

-**Embedding Generation**: Each sentence in the dataset is encoded into a vector representation using a pre-trained SentenceTransformer model.

-**User Input**: The user provides a sentence, which is also encoded into an embedding.

-**Cosine Similarity Calculation**: The method calculates the cosine similarity between the user input embedding and the embeddings of all sentences in the dataset.
+The similarity between the input sentence and the claims in ClaimsKG is calculated using Cosine Similarity.
+This involves comparing the embedding representations of the input and the claims, ensuring accurate and efficient retrieval of relevant fact-checked information.

-**Filtering Results**: Sentences with similarity scores above a specified threshold (e.g., 0.85) are filtered out.

-**Output**: The filtered sentences are returned as similar sentences to the user input.

-## Keywords
-verified claims retrieval, semantic similarity, claims ranking
+This tool provides a practical solution for verifying information, combating misinformation, and supporting research in the field of online content validation.

 ## Social Science Usecase